Classical equipartition dynamics between axions and non-Abelian gauge fields: Introduction

 However, the dynamics experienced by non-Abelian fields could differ from the Abelian case.
 Non-Abelian gauge covariance induces momentum-dependent cubic self-interactions, which drive rapid equilibration~\cite{equil}.
 Though a large Hubble rate poses a challenge for this, it is still interesting to ask what happened if equilibration were reached (cf., e.g., refs.~\cite{fixed_pt,therm,hook,ema}).
 It turns out that the so-called sphaleron processes of the non-Abelian plasma generate a thermal friction for the slowly evolving axion condensate~\cite{mms,warm}.
 Estimates of the sphaleron rate in a weakly coupled SU(3) plasma have been obtained with classical real-time lattice simulations~\cite{mt,clgt}.
 Making use of them, a scenario of warm inflation can be implemented~\cite{mwi}, with the regular objections~\cite{linde} avoided by the approximate shift symmetry.
 In particular, given an improved understanding of warm-inflation curvature power spectra~\cite{mehrdad,ballesteros,freese,ramos,sm3}, it can be shown that successful warm inflation can be achieved with the QCD axion coupling~\cite{sm1} (see also refs.~\cite{sm2,sm3}), utilizing a quartic UV potential that would be excluded without the help of the thermal friction.
 This class of models makes characteristic predictions about other standard observables, like non-Gaussianities~\cite{Bastero-Gil:2014raa, mehrdad, mm}, gravitational waves~\cite{sorbo,reheat,klose,new,new2}, or maximal post-inflationary temperatures~\cite{helena}.

-We may wonder to what extent all of this depends on whether the system actually equilibrates.
+We may wonder to what extent the main qualitative features of the non-Abelian sphaleron heating mechanism depend on whether the system actually equilibrates.
 Like in the Abelian case with the tachyonic instability, some energy transfer certainly takes place between the axion condensate and long-wavelength gauge fields.
 In a non-Abelian situation, self-interactions due to cubic and quartic gauge vertices should efficiently redistribute the energy insertions.
 As the instability band lies at small momenta, the redistributed energy will also initially be in the long-wavelength modes.
 It is precisely the long-wavelength gauge fields that are responsible for the sphaleron processes, so we might expect that an analogue thereof could also exist in a non-equilibrium setting.

 The purpose of our study is to simulate the non-equilibrium dynamics numerically.
 To show how the relevant observables can be extracted, we first do this in Minkowskian spacetime, where Hubble damping does not complicate the interpretation.
 We span the regime from underdamped to overdamped oscillations, with the former giving some insight into early matter domination dynamics, and the latter resembling more closely what happens during inflation.
 In particular, from the overdamped regime we can draw first parallels to warm inflation, which we hope to consolidate in a future study that includes Hubble expansion.